 This is another scam.
 Personally, I like the black money from Uganda scam better.

 Falls Township, Pennsylvania

 If not a scam, why make it look like one, Ravichandar?
-If true it would obviously make more sense for you to just tell us the name and location of the research institute rather than posting no info about it or yourself except a free disposable e-mail address you can dump and replace in 15 seconds; the same kind of untraceable free e-mail address used in virtually all similar postings.
+If true it would obviously make more sense for you to just tell us the name and location of the research institute rather than posting no info about it or yourself except a free disposable e-mail address you can dump and replace in 15 seconds; the same kind of untraceable free e-mail address and lack of real contact info used in all similar postings.

 Speaking as an Idahoan.. will it also pull taters out of the dirt?
 WOW....
 I could make a million!

 I am fully convinced that what Mr Md Ghouse saying is absolutely correct.
 I am also having a vessel which attracts raw rice from a distance of 4 inches without any external force and discolors and powders it within a few minutes.
 Some people are saying that there are genuine buyers for antique metal having properties like these.
 I don't know is it iridium or what is the purpose of it.
 What I personally feel is effect on rice is only a symptom of a phenomena which is yet to be explained.
 If there is any good buyers please contact or anybody arranging a buyer can do it on a commission basis.Jayakumar

 Yes I also hear about this type of metal.
 My one friend is a commission agent of "rice pulling".
 He was purchase one glass from kerala which attracts a rice from 5 inches.
 He has a sound buyers in India and also in foreign.
 If you any body want to sell please let me know.name withheld

 May I advertise a related product?
 My patent pending bullshit detector is available only to natural born suckers at a price of 10 million Nigerian dollars each, it's guaranteed to work and is in fact currently flashing and clanging loudly at these rice pulling threads.George Ingram